Meet The Commissioner

 Wayne has made fighting insurance fraud a priority in his administration.
-Since 2009, his team of criminal investigators has made more than 600 arrests, resulting in nearly $49 million in restitution and recoveries for victims.
+Since 2009, his team of criminal investigators has made more than 1,000 arrests, resulting in over $55 million in restitution and recoveries for victims.

 Wayne is a staunch advocate for preserving state regulatory rights, fighting the federal government on multiple fronts as Congress has tried to reduce state government authority on insurance regulation.